SkidMarc25/yumepokeredX/README.md

   &nbsp;&nbsp;&nbsp;
   <img src="/docs/boxart/yumepokeblue.png"  alt="Yume Blue"  width="256">
 </p>

-Pokémon Yume is an enhancement rom hack of Pokémon Red and Blue based on the [pokered disassembly](https://github.com/pret/pokered).

 夢 (yume) is the Japanese kanji for *dream* – the intent being to provide a reimagined version of these classic games.